hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 ## Holders
 [holders]: #holders

-Holders are the most involved role in a zero-knowledge proof system.
-They hold data and prove statements about them to verifiers.
+Holders receive credentials from Issuers, hold data, and prove statements about data to Verifiers.
-Holders may receive credentials from other Issuers or self-attest data.
-This RFC defines all functions needed by Holders:
+The data included in proofs may be from credentials received from Issuers or self-attest data.
+This RFC defines the functions needed by Holders:

 - PrepareBlindSign: Prepare data to be signed blindly by an Issuer
 - UnblindSignature: Unblind a blind signature received from an Issuer